xabikos/aspnet-webpack/README.md

 In the Aspnet.Webpack sample in the webpack folder there is an example of a production configuration for the project.

 ##Known issues
+- Not compatible with IIS Express

+   In Windows environment the IIS Express is not supported yet.
+You need to use the Kestrel web server, web command in most projects.

 - Webpack folder

    Even when we use webpack without an external configuration file the library creates a folder witn name webpack and puts there a file with name webpack.dev.js.
    This is happening as there is no way to exclude some folders from babel-loader only by using the cli.
 This folder can be ignored and not changed manually.

 - Multiple entry points

    The predefined confguration does not support multiple entry points at the moment.